 This one is tricky, because a cold or overheated baby may not signal how she feels as clearly as she does with the other above mentioned needs.

-Other than bath time, she may fuss and seem uncomfortable, but it`s easy to assume that something else is going on than simply not liking the temperature.
+He may fuss and seem uncomfortable, but it`s easy to assume that something else is going on than just not liking the temperature.

-Checking only the hands and feet may be inaccurate, as they could remain cold despite the fact that her nose and neck feels nice and warm.
+Checking only the hands and feet may inaccurately alarm you, as they could still be cold despite the fact that her nose and neck feels nice and warm.

-We aren’t able to know exactly what they feel and think about during their early days, but they definitely have an emotional world and a stimulation threshold.
+Sounds silly?
+Maybe.
+But we don’t know exactly what they feel and think during their early days.
+They definitely have an emotional world and a stimulation threshold.

 You may something like this: